Obaidullah (detainee): Charges

 On June 7, 2011, the Convening Authority for the military commissions dismissed the charges without prejudice.
 There are currently no charges pending against him.

-Current status
+MAJ Jason D. Wright was Obaidullah's military defense lawyer.

+Incarceration in Guantanamo

 Obaidullah appears on a Department Defense list of "71 Guantanamo Detainees Determined Eligible to Receive a Periodic Review Board as of April 19, 2014."
 Obaidullah was participating in a hunger strike along with half of the other Guantanamo detainees as of April 23, 2013.
 Obaidullah received his Periodic Review Board (PRB) hearing on April 19, 2016.
 The decision of the PRB was released Friday, May 20, 2016, and the PRB approved Obaidullah for release into an appropriate environment in an accepting nation, not necessarily his original home country of Afghanistan, similar to conditions placed upon previously released detainees.

 Transfer to the United Arab Emirates

 On August 15, 2016, the USA transferred Obaidullah, and fourteen other men, to the United Arab Emirates.
 Like Obaidullah, Mohammed Kamin, another Afghan, had faced charges under the Military Commissions Act of 2006, but wasn't recharged when the US Congress passed the Military Commissions Act of 2009.

 The Associated Press sought out and interviewed members of Obaidullah's family, on August 17.
 One of brothers told the Associated Press that one of Obaidullah's lawyers had told the family that, after living for six months to a year in the UAE he would be free to leave.
+Obaidullah would undergo government monitored rehabilitation.

 The Independent noted that Obaidullah had maintained he was tortured into the confessions that led to him being charged, and that he was assessed not to hold anti-American feelings.

+Release in Afghanistan

+Obaidullah was reported to have been released and repatriated to Afghanistan by 23 December 2019.